 Scabies usually shows up as red lumps and threadlike ‘tracks’ on the skin.

-The tracks appear especially between the fingers and toes, on the insides of wrists, on the backs of elbows, in the armpits, around the belly button and groin, and on the buttocks.
+In children and teenagers, the tracks appear especially between the fingers and toes, on the insides of wrists, on the backs of elbows, in the armpits, around the belly button and groin, and on the buttocks.

 It can take up to a month after infection for the rash to appear, because it takes this long for the scabies eggs to mature.

-Your child should see your GP if:
+It’s particularly important to see your GP if: